juulsmustdie/SWE3313_TEAM9/Technical-Design/Data-Storage.md

    - Parse the data into Python dictionaries/lists for in-app use.

 3. **Write Data**
-   - After adding, editing, and/or deleting data (such as new order or updated user info), use _json.dump()_ to save the updated Python structure back to the JSON file.
+   - After adding, editing, and/or deleting data (such as new orders or updated user info), use _json.dump()_ to save the updated Python structure back to the JSON file.
    - This allows our application to persist change across sessions.

 4. **File Organization**